 Our back doctors at Orthopedic Specialists & Sports Medicine are recognized experts in providing evaluation and treatment for back injuries and conditions.

 Back doctors are specialists who not only know how to treat back pain but also have deep insights into what causes it and how to avoid further back pain in the future.
 A good back doctor will ask questions and perform tests and physical assessments before offering a diagnosis because they know that back conditions can sometimes be complex.

 Overuse injuries can cause lower back pain, and back doctors frequently treat people with overuse issues as well as patients with muscle sprains and strains due to quick movements or improper lifting techniques.
-Middle and lower back pain often show up when people are carrying extra pounds around their waist, such as a pregnant woman, but the pain usually goes away after she gives birth.
+Middle and lower back pain often shows up when people are carrying extra pounds around their waist, such as a pregnant woman, but the pain usually goes away after she gives birth.
 However, if the pain is due to obesity, the strain of the extra weight can cause chronic discomfort that usually worsens.
 Since weight loss can help reduce or eliminate back pain, back doctors will oftentimes support patients who need assistance losing weight.
 However, if weight loss alone does not improve the issue, the back doctor can offer other treatment options.